dduyh/instruction-to-build-a-multi-channel-fluorescent-microscope/README.md

 # instruction-to-build-a-multi-channel-fluorescent-microscope
-a summary of my work at Computational Optics Lab in Duke University
+A summary of my work at Computational Optics Lab in Duke University